I traveled on the Delhi to Jibhi Himachal Pradesh route twice during winter.

 Compared to my previous visit, Jibhi has changed significantly — new establishments build-up, which created a source of income in the town.

-However, you can consider reading my thoughts a few years back when I visited the town for the first time.
+However, you can consider reading my thoughts from a few years back when I visited the town for the first time.

 In addition, you can see some of the photos from my earlier visit to Jibhi: